omasiarek/Java-Project-/README.md

 # Java Project
 On the simulation:
-animal with dominant genotype is blue, if on the field are several animals the field is red, one animal is orange, plant is green.
+the field is blue when there is animal with dominant genotype on it, the field is red when there are several animals on it, the field is orange when there is any animal on it, the fiels is green when there is a plant on it.